Discover Omnia

 1. Visualize Business Processes to Support Quality

-Business process visualization showing phases, descriptions, tasks, and linked resources within a quality management system
+QMS Microsoft 365 Example: Visualizing business processes with phases, tasks, and linked resources in a quality management system in Microsoft 365.

 2. Implement a Governance Model for Document Control

-Learn more on this topic by downloading this document: How to Manage Controlled Documents in Microsoft 365.
+Learn more: Download the guide How to Manage Controlled Documents in Microsoft 365.

-Controlled document rollup with filters and search tools for easy access in a Microsoft 365 quality management system
+QMS Microsoft 365 Example: Controlled document rollup with search filters and version tracking in a quality management system in Microsoft 365.

 3. Support Learning and a Quality-First Culture

-Interactive micro-course interface with text, video, and knowledge check to support quality training and employee learning
+QMS Microsoft 365 Example: Interactive micro-course with text, video, and knowledge check in a quality management system in Microsoft 365.

 4. Align Projects with Quality and Business Goals

-Project directory displaying official projects, metadata, and templates in a Microsoft 365-based quality management system
+QMS Microsoft 365 Example: Project directory showing official projects, metadata, and templates in a quality management system in Microsoft 365.

 5. Enable Continuous Improvement Organization-Wide